How To Stop A Dog From Pulling On The Leash

 If you have a dog that pulls on the leash, find a quiet area, with limited distractions to start your leash training.

-To begin with, when out on your walks, as soon as the leash begins to tighten, you should stop walking, stay calm, expressionless and keep quiet.
+To begin with, when out on your walks, as soon as the leash begins to tighten, you should stop walking, stay calm, expressionless, and keep quiet.
 Once the leash becomes slack again, continue walking.
 This will help your dog associate that they get to walk when they’re not pulling instead of vice versa.

 Moving forwards, whenever they walk next to you on a loose leash, reward them!
-You’ll probably needs several treats to start and then gradually you can reduce and reduce until they’re fully trained.
+You’ll probably need several treats to start and then gradually you can reduce and reduce until they’re fully trained.
 To avoid stopping and starting, try to treat whilst you’re both moving next to each other.

 To make sure your dog doesn’t gain too much weight during training (which can be detrimental to their joints and health), make sure to use treats that are high in lean protein, so they’re lower in fat.
 Also, check the label and be sure that they have a minimal amount of ingredients which should mean they shouldn't contain any hidden nasties either!
 It's easy to over treat when rewarding good behavior, so choosing your treats wisely will help keep your pup's weight and health in check.